-WHEREAS, FRA is the lead federal agency for the HST Project under the National Environmental Policy Act (NEPA) (42 USC § 4321 et seq.) and is preparing an Environmental Assessment (EA) to satisfy its NEPA obligations.
+WHEREAS, FRA is the lead Federal agency for the HST Project under the National Environmental Policy Act (NEPA) (42 USC § 4321 et seq.) and is preparing the Environmental Assessment (EA).
 Pursuant to 36 CFR § 800.8, FRA has coordinated Section 106 compliance with the NEPA process; and